SnehaSugilal/Colosseum_Wireless_Network_Emulator/README.md

 - Make a 2-hour reservation under a suitable name with two colosseum nodes, Standard Radio Nodes (SRNs), with the webinar-interactive-v1 image.
 - In the reservation page, find the assigned SRNs/nodes and their hostnames by hovering over nodes.
 - At the scheduled time, open two terminals and ssh as root user into the assigned Colosseum SRNs.
-(PS: the password for the webinar-interactive- v1 container is sunflower: "ssh root@")
+(PS: the password for the webinar-interactive- v1 container is 'sunflower': "ssh root@<srn-hostname>")

-- Now start the scenario: in one of the terminals, run the following command to start a Colosseum Radio-frequency (RF) scenario through the Colosseum CLI API (see here for more information on this API): colosseumcli rf start 1009 -c The -c option ensures that the scenario automatically restarts after its completion.
+- Now start the scenario: in one of the terminals, run the following command to start a Colosseum Radio-frequency (RF) scenario through the Colosseum CLI API*: "colosseumcli rf start 1009 -c" (The -c option ensures that the scenario automatically restarts after its completion.)
-- This will engage the Colosseum RF Channel Emulator and make the necessary connections between the USRPs of the reserved nodes based on the parameters set in the specific RF scenario (see https://colosseumneu.freshdesk.com/support/solutions/articles/61000277641-test- scenario-all-paths-0-db-1009).
+- This will engage the Colosseum RF Channel Emulator and make the necessary connections between the USRPs of the reserved nodes based on the parameters set in the specific RF scenario**.

 - You can check if the RF scenario is active and running by executing the following command: "colosseumcli rf info"